Post-master’s Certificate in Educational Leadership

 - Upload resume or CV that lists at least two years of experience in a school setting, which must be in a licensed instructional personnel position

 - Statement of Intent that answers the following questions:

 — This is a program focusing on leadership.
 What are your reasons for applying to this program and what are the goals you will strive to achieve?

-— What evidence do you have you are an effective educator?
+— What evidence do you have that you are an effective educator?

 — Describe a situation when you were asked to solve a problem.
 What did you do?
 What was the outcome?
 What did you learn?